Hendy Woods State Park Campground

 Park Headquarters: (707) 937-5804

-Reservations Recommended: Some sites on the Azalea Loop can be reserved year-round.
-All campsites can be reserved from late April through September.
+Reservations Recommended: Hendy Woods State Park Campground resrvations for some sites on the Azalea Loop can be made year-round.
+Reservations for camping dates from late April through September can be made year-round.
 At other times most campsites are first-come, first served.

 Booking Window: Reservations taken from 2 days up to 6 months in advance of your arrival.